 Additional services we provide at no extra cost to you include:

 - Rollover of other superannuation funds into SMSF

 We then have an annual admin fee, which is $121 per month (inc GST) deducted from your SMSF cash account.
 This includes:

-- Annual compliance, administration and maintenance of SMSF
+- Annual compliance, administration and accounting of SMSF

 - Annual return of Special Purpose Company